mschmieder/python-kacl/README.md

   -m, --modify            This option will add the changes directly into
                           changelog file.
   -l, --link TEXT         A url that the version will be linked with.
+  -g, --auto-link         Will automatically create and update necessary
+                          links.
   -c, --commit            If passed this will create a git commit with the
                           changed Changelog.
   --commit-message TEXT   The commit message to use when using --commit flag